Chub (gay slang): Terminology

 Of note, the term chubby chaser can also be found in use among heterosexuals, most commonly referring to a man (usually thinner) who is sexually attracted to heavier, overweight, or obese women.

 The chub subculture is often found to overlap with the bear subculture.
 Though there is no strict terminology which differentiates between the two groups, it may be noted that most Bears also associate themselves as chubs, though chubs may not necessarily associate themselves with the bear subculture.

 History

 While casual social networks for chubby men and chasers had long existed, the first organized social group in the United States, Girth & Mirth, formed in 1976 in San Francisco.
 The following year, a chapter was organized in Boston, and in 1978 the New York chapter started.
-Conventions were held in cities such as San Francisco, Chicago, and New York City as early as 1977 or 1978 with large numbers of chubbies and chasers attending.
+Conventions were held in cities such as San Francisco, Chicago, and New York City as early as 1977 or 1978 with large numbers of chubby men and chasers attending.
 Formally organized Convergence conventions in the United States were first held in Seattle in 1986.
-Several chapters are now active across the United States, mostly in large and diverse cities.
+Several chapters are now active across the United States, mostly in larger, more diverse cities.